Preparing your application

 - Productivity: Gross Value Added (GVA) per hour worked (2019), a widely used labour productivity measure.
 This enables the identification of areas that are performing less well economically than other parts of the country, and which will benefit from regeneration that creates spaces fit for the modern economy.

-The place based scores list can be found in our 'How to apply' page.
+The place based scores list can be found on the 'how to apply' page.

 - Can a BLRF2 application be for one part of a larger project which involves multiple land owners?